Frequently asked questions

 How Can I Get Hired in Cybersecurity Even Without a Degree?

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
-Here is why: There is a little-known government regulation called DOD-8570.
+This is because of a less-known government regulation, DOD-8570.
 It has been technically updated to DOD-8140.
 However, it still uses the DOD-8570 chart.
-You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
+It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
 Typically the minimum asked for is CompTIA Security+.
-Even companies that will never work with the government are asking for this certification.
+This certification is requested by companies even if they will not work for the government.
 These certifications will make you highly sought-after and should not be a problem to get placed.

 How do I start this cybersecurity training program?